mingshuwang/mingshu-website/content/publication/enlighten-325721/index.md

   tasks.
 This work proposes a generalizable approach to better modeling and measuring complex spatial contextual effects, potentially contribute to efficient and reliable urban analytic applications that require geo-context information.
-publication: '*A Transformer-Based Model for Effective Representation of Geospatial Data and Context*, In EGUsphere, EGU General Assembly 2024 (p.
+publication: '*A Transformer-Based Model for Effective Representation of Geospatial Data and Context*.
+In EGUsphere, EGU General Assembly 2024 (p.
 1003).
 Copernicus Meetings. https://doi.org/10.5194/egusphere-egu24-1003'
 doi: 10.5194/egusphere-egu24-1003
 links:
 - name: URL